-Writing to the venue that someone will be appearing at (i.e. a concert hall, Broadway theater, sports stadium, or other temporary location) can be a great way to contact some of the hardest to reach celebrities.
+Writing to the venue that someone will be appearing at (i.e. a concert hall, Broadway theater, sports stadium, or other temporary location) can be a great way to contact some of the hardest-to-reach celebrities.
 If you have not had luck sending to an agency because they don’t forward mail, perhaps a venue will.
-The best venues are those like Broadway where the person will be there for a longer time than just a one night concert.
+The best venues are those like Broadway where the person will be there for a longer time than just a one-night concert.
 That helps to maximize your chances of your letter reaching the celebrity.
-Check out the kinds of results we got when we wrote 100 celebrities via venue.
+Check out the kinds of results I got when I wrote 100 celebrities via venue.

 Make sure to check Playbill’s website regularly for updates on plays.
-Find out which theater the play will be at and send your fan letter to the one of the starts or the stage manager if you are trying to get multiple cast members from the same play.
+Find out which theater the play will be at and send your fan letter to one of the stars or the stage manager if you are trying to get multiple cast members from the same play.

 Production Offices (Film/TV)

-Whenever a film of TV series is made, there is an office associated with the production.
+Whenever a film or TV series is made, there is an office associated with the production.
 This is usually at the address of the studio where the production is being filmed.
-It’s important to time your letter so that it arrives when filming is under way.
-If you send too soon or too late, you are more likely to have your letter rejected.
+It’s important to time your letter so that it arrives when filming is underway.
+If you send it too soon or too late, you are more likely to have your letter rejected.

 If the individual you’re writing to owns a business, you can try writing to the business address.
 It’s surprising how many celebrities own businesses, actually.
 For example, Jessica Alba is the founder of The Honest Company.

 Not everyone has an agent or business, and they may not make appearances.
 It may be the case that the only place they are able to receive mail is via their residence or a PO box.
 Whether it’s acceptable or not to use these addresses is entirely an individual question.
-Some celebrities may prefer it while others my not appreciate it at all.
-If there’s any doubt if it’s acceptable to send to an individual’s residential address, there’s no reason that you can’t reach out to get pre-approval.
-Try contacting them on social media or via email first to get the go ahead.
+Some celebrities may prefer it while others may not appreciate it at all.
+If there’s any doubt that it’s acceptable to send to an individual’s residential address, there’s no reason that you can’t reach out to get pre-approval.
+Try contacting them on social media or via email first to get the go-ahead.